 A fun and festive no-bake cookie confection prepared with basic and inexpensive pantry ingredients, Hairy Moose Droppings are sure to get a giggle and definitely a big YUM too!

 Once in a while, one has to let go of all better judgement and take a leap.
-I did that a few years ago with my Unicorn Poop Cookies.
+That’s exactly what I’m doing here with these Hairy Moose Droppings!
+I did it a few years ago with my Unicorn Poop Cookies.
 They were a hit and brought loads of traffic to Lord Byron’s Kitchen.
 Last Christmas, I changed up the recipe a bit and shared Elf Poop Cookies.
 In an effort to include no bake recipes in this series, I’m going out on a limb and sharing my version of Rock Recipe’s Moose Farts.

 Before we get too into it, it might come as no surprise to my readers that I’m back with a third installment of Lord Byron’s 24 Cookies of Christmas.
 Should you be new here, let me tell you a bit about how this works.
 This is my third annual Christmas cookie extravaganza.
 Like the previous two years, I will post a brand new Christmas cookie recipe for 24 consecutive days.
 Yes, that means Saturdays and Sundays too!
 For your reference, you can find links to the first two years further down the page.